Setting Up Authentication

 Do I need to set up authentication if I’m using a custom SMTP?

-No, in that case, you’ll add the records provided by your custom SMTP.
-If you want to brand your tracking links to use your domain rather than customeriomail.com, though, you can still add the domain ownership record and the CNAME record.
+No, in that case, you’ll add SPF and DKIM records according to your custom SMTP provider’s authentication documentation.
+If you want to brand your tracking links to use your domain rather than customeriomail.com, though, you can still add the domain ownership TXT record and the CNAME record.
 The CNAME record alone won’t validate.

 How do I verify my records are there?

-On your email deliverability page, we’ll show you the verification status of any domains you’ve added, like this:
+On the Email Deliverability page, we’ll show you the verification status of any domains you’ve added, like this:

 Note: Until you verify ownership of your domain we will not be able to send signed emails on that domain’s behalf.
 For example, emails from the address email@example.com can’t be signed until